wunderwuzzi23/blog/content/posts/2020/conceptual-attack-graphs.md

 In this post I will briefly go over some of the reasons for creating them, and also how I create them and share a template for others to use and adjust.

-I'm not a graphic designer, so I'm sure there are better improved ways of doing this.
+I'm not a graphic designer, so I'm sure there are better ways of doing this.

+**You can click on all the images in this post for a larger and better readable version.**

 [![Operation Dollar Heist - Debrief](/blog/downloads/attackgraphanimation.gif)](/blog/downloads/attackgraphanimation.gif)

-*You can click on all the images in this post for a larger version of the graphs as well.*

 ## A picture (graph) is worth a thousand words